 Batteries consumed quickly.
 Batteries are not the right type.
-Use only unused AA-size alkaline batteries or Canon AA-size NiMH batteries (p.
-103).
+Use only unused AA-size alkaline batteries or Canon AA-size NiMH batteries (Basic Guide p.
+1).
 Battery capacity drops due to low ambient temperatures.
 If shooting in a cold location, warm the batteries such as by placing them in your pocket before using them.
 Battery terminals are dirty.
-Wipe the terminals well with a dry cloth before use.
-Reload the batteries several times.

-If using Canon AA-size NiMH batteries

-As the batteries have not been used for over a year, their recharging capacity has decreased.
+Wipe the terminals well with a dry cloth before use.Reload the batteries several times.
+If using Canon AA-siz ze NiMH batteries As the batteries have not been used for over a year, their recharging capacity has decreased.

-Battery life has been exceeded

 Their charging performance should return to normal after fully recharging and fully depleting them over several times.
+Battery life has been exceeded.
 Replace both batteries with new ones.